| Description:

 Vimanam.
 Entering through the main gateway, one finds the porch and a mandapam containing

+a number of fine bronze images.
 It is upon reaching the Southern Prakaram, that the main temple comes in view.
 It is a

 graceful temple in its original form covered with sculptures from almost the top to the